astronomer/airflow-guides/guides/soda_guide.md

 ### Step 2: Create the checks file

 You can define your data quality checks using the [many checks available for Soda CL](https://docs.soda.io/soda-cl/soda-cl-overview.html).
-If you cannot find a predefined metric or check that works for your use case you can create a user-defined check using SQL as shown below.
+If you cannot find a predefined metric or check that works for your use case, you can create a user-defined check using SQL as shown below.

 ```YAML
 checks for example_table: